Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

-These URLs then can then be used concurently to get all the pages and concatenate the results, increasing the speed of retrieving the data.
+These URLs can then be used concurently to get all the pages and concatenate the results, increasing the speed of retrieving the data.

 At first sight, the `assets:sync-urls` (parallel) way of retrieving data seems to be the best, but paginated approach `assets:sync` has its own benefits too.

-**TIP:** In case you expect to get a lot of assets as result of a request, the best approach is to use the `assets:sync-urls` to get the list of pages.
+**TIP:** In case you expect to get a lot of assets as a result of the request, the best approach is to use the `assets:sync-urls` to get the list of pages.
 However, in case you expect a smaller (max 50) number of assets (e.g., when using filters), it's more optimal to use `assets:sync` returning the page with results.

 #### b.
 Downloading relationships

-To download the relationships, you have to use [v1/collections/{collectionId}/exchanges/{exchangeId}/relationships:sync](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getrelationships-GET/?sha=forge_fdxs_master_preview) having a token with `data:read` scope:
+To download the relationships, you need to use [v1/collections/{collectionId}/exchanges/{exchangeId}/relationships:sync](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getrelationships-GET/?sha=forge_fdxs_master_preview), having a token with `data:read` scope:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/relationships:sync' \